-This example shows how to make a box plot to visualize range and distribution of numerical data using daily temperature measurements from Qlik DataMarket.
+This example shows how to make a box plot to visualize range and distribution of numerical data using daily temperature measurements.

 - Measurement: Average of the 24 hourly temperature observations in degrees Celsius

-The dataset that is loaded contains a daily average temperature measurement from a number of weather stations in the north of Sweden during the time period of 2010 to 2017.
+The dataset that is loaded contains a daily average temperature measurement from a weather station in the north of Sweden during the time period of 2010 to 2017.

 We use the average temperature measurement in the dataset as the measure, by creating a .measure in Master items with the name Temperature degrees Celsius, and the expression Avg([Average of the 24 hourly temperature observations in degrees Celsius]).

 We add a box plot to the sheet and set the following data properties:

 - Dimension: Date (date) and Year (year).
 The order is important; Date needs to be the first dimension.